stascorp/rdpwrap/README.md

 `RDPCheck` is a very simple application and only for testing purposes.
 You need to use Microsoft Remote Desktop Client (`mstsc.exe`) if you want to customize the settings.
 You can use `127.0.0.1` or `127.0.0.2` address for loopback connection.

+### Known issues:
+- Beginning with Windows 8 **on tablet PCs** inactive sessions will be logged out by system - [more info](https://github.com/stascorp/rdpwrap/issues/37)
+- Beginning with Windows 10 you can accidentally lock yourself from PC - [more info](https://github.com/stascorp/rdpwrap/issues/50)
+- RDP Wrapper does not work with RemoteFX enabled hosts - [#127](https://github.com/stascorp/rdpwrap/issues/127), [#208](https://github.com/stascorp/rdpwrap/issues/208), [#216](https://github.com/stascorp/rdpwrap/issues/216)
+- RDP works, but termsrv.dll crashes on logon attempt - Windows Vista Starter RTM x86 (termsrv.dll `6.0.6000.16386`)
+- If Terminal Services hangs at startup, try to add **`rdpwrap.dll`** to antivirus exclusions.
+Also try to isolate RDP Wrapper from other shared services by the command:
+<br>`sc config TermService type= own`
+- RDP Wrapper can be removed by AVG Free Antivirus and [Norton Antivirus](https://github.com/stascorp/rdpwrap/issues/191) - first make sure you downloaded [official release](https://github.com/stascorp/rdpwrap/releases) from GitHub, then add it to exclusions.

 ---

 ### Change log: